 About Michael Miller

 Michael Miller is a prolific and best-selling writer.
-He has written more than 150 books over the past two decades, on a variety of topics from computers to music to business.
+He has written more than 200 books over the past three decades, on a variety of topics from computers to music to business.
 He is known for his casual, easy-to-read writing style and his ability to explain a wide variety of complex topics to an everyday audience.
 Collectively, his books have sold more than a million copies worldwide.

 Miller is also an accomplished drummer, composer, and arranger.
 He has combined his knowledge of music with his writing talents to produce a series of best-selling music instruction books in Alpha’s Complete Idiot’s Guide series.
 He has written about all manner of music-related topics, including music theory, composition, arranging, drums and percussion, and the music business in general.